johnyenter-briars/harmonize/README.md

 - [ ] Test kill switch
 - [ ] Implement https + private keys
 - [ ] All 'async with ClientSession' use the 'get' helper in 'util'
+- [ ] Run check for VPN when running QBT